MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 ### Deployment objectives

-Meet these deployment objectives to reduce manual effort in your SecOps for Zero Trust.
+Meet these deployment objectives to prepare your organization for recovering from a ransomware attack.

 | Done | Deployment objective | Owner | Documentation |
 |:-------|:-------|:-----|:-----|